Sara Celin

 Camogli, a gem in Liguria

-If you are thinking of spending a few days in Liguria, you should not miss this beautiful gem.
+If we want to spend a few days in Liguria, here is a beautiful gem that is absolutely not to be missed.
 Its images, with its multi-hued palaces built alongside the beach, Dragonara Castle and the Basilica of Santa Maria Assunta overlooking the sea, are an emblem of Liguria.

-This village is also an ideal starting point for excursions to Portofino Regional Natural Park.
+This village is also an ideal starting point for excursions around Genoa, including the Portofino Regional Natural Park.
 The paths through the park lead to hidden coves and offer breathtaking views.

-From Camogli, you can also reach unexplored beaches and suggestive places such as the Abbey of San Fruttuoso and Portofino by boat, appreciating the Ligurian coast from a different point of view.
+From Camogli, we can also reach unexplored beaches and suggestive places such as the San Fruttuoso Abbey and Portofino by boat, appreciating the Ligurian coast from a different point of view.

 Camogli: historical notes